bloominstituteoftechnology/Sprint-Challenge--User-Interface/README.md

 1. If you were to describe semantic HTML to the next cohort of students, what would you say?

+   Semantic labelling of HTML is essentially turning the HTML structure of a website into a dev-friendly "table of contents".
+Semantic HTML has more descriptive elements, so it makes it easier for devs to navigate the code .

 2. Name two big differences between ```display: block;``` and ```display: inline;```.
+   Inline elements can be nested inside of block elements , Blocks take up full width available, inline takes the width of only what it needs.

 3. What are the 4 areas of the box model?
+   Content, padding, border, margin.

 4. While using flexbox, what axis does the following property work on: ```align-items: center```?
+   Cross-axis.

 5. Explain why git is valuable to a team of developers.

+   For version control and project management.
+I.e. It enables individual devs to work on tasks independently and synchronously without affecting others’ work.
+It also proves an ideal backup to revert to previous versions to help bug report/control.

 You are expected to be able to answer all these questions.
 Your responses contribute to your Sprint Challenge grade.
 Skipping this section *will* prevent you from passing this challenge.